 Approximately $100,000 is allotted annually to online and print journals, scholarly databases, and current books for the Library’s collection.

 6b.2.
 Describe the adequacy of the proposed budget to support all programs for the preparation of educators and plans for increasing the budget as program offerings expand.

 The university is committed to providing budget support for personnel, capital, and operating costs associated with growth.
-The FY12 budget proposes a renovation project for adding office space to the education building and capital investment in new education classroom smartboards.
+The FY12 – FY14 budgets have resulted in a complete building renovation and capital investments in new classroom Smartboards and computers.
 The strategic model at Thomas University reinvests dollars generated by enrollment growth directly into program support for those students, in the form of faculty and resources.